douira/resolution-editor/README.md

  drop me (douira) a line if you are part of/affiliated with MUNOL or otherwise think you should have the right to directly contribute

  run with `DEBUG=myapp:* npm start` or `set DEBUG=myapp:* & npm start` when in development depending on your OS

+ install after cloning the repo with `npm install`